-The observations made during the 2020 landslip inspection suggest that:
+The observations made during the 2021 landslip inspection suggest that:

-- Mass 05 shows new areas of instability with a local failure due to cattle traffic and a circular slope failure of an existing backscarp extending over 15 m. - No sign of new areas of instability were identified on the other Masses located within slopes surrounding the quarry. - the Mass06 Dam Crest has deteriorated due to cattle traffic and in some section, the crest is locally reduced to a 1.2 1.5 m width compared to 2.5 3.0 m elsewhere. - Significant seepage has been noted at the toe of the Dam located upstream of Mass 14.
+- No sign of new areas of instability were identified on the Masses located within slopes surrounding the quarry. - Mass06 Dam Crest has deteriorated due to cattle traffic and in some section, the crest is locally reduced to a 1.2 - 1.5 m width compared to 2.5 - 3.0 m elsewhere. - Significant seepage has been noted at the toe of the Dam located upstream of Mass 14.
 This dam is not within Holcim Land.